-The ICP School is located in the Midtown West neighborhood of Manhattan near Bryant Park, the New York Public Library, the Theater District, and Times Square.
+The ICP School is currently located in the Midtown West neighborhood of Manhattan near Bryant Park, the New York Public Library, the Theater District, and Times Square.

 It is convenient to numerous subways, and is a short walk from the transportation hubs of Grand Central, Port Authority, and Penn Station.